-From September 2014 the law is changing to allow more two year olds to benefit from free childcare than ever before.
-In Wiltshire, we are bringing forward the rule changes to April 2014 and have branded the funding as ‘Better 2gether Funding’.
+From September 2014 the law changed to allow more two year olds to benefit from free childcare than ever before.
+In Wiltshire, we have branded the funding as ‘Better 2gether Funding’.

-Which two year olds are eligible for funding from April 2014?
+Which two year olds are eligible for funding?

 Parents who are in receipt of one of the following:

 - Income based Job Seekers Allowance (JSA)

 - Income related Employment and Support Allowance (ESA)

 - Support under part 6 of the Immigration and Asylum Act 1999